vpack/logstash_simple/README.md

 ### logstash_simple_config

-This resource uses the given Input, Filter and Output configuration and generates a logstash config file.
+This resource uses the given input, filter and output configuration and generates a logstash config file.

 Use multiple logstash_simple_config resources to create multiple config files.